Angela Buchdahl: Other activities

 Buchdahl has served as faculty for the Wexner Heritage Foundation and for the Union for Reform Judaism (URJ) Kallot programs, and on the boards of Auburn Theological Seminary, Avodah Jewish Service Corps, UJA Federation, and the Jewish Multiracial Network.

-Honors
+Reputation and honors

+Buchdahl is one of the best-known rabbis in the United States.
+The Jewish Telegraphic Agency credits her national stature on "her ability to articulate Jewish concerns in a way that embraces and respects those who might disagree with her."

-In 2011 Buchdahl was named by Newsweek and The Daily Beast as one of America's "Most Influential Rabbis", and in 2012 by The Daily Beast as one of America's "Top 50 Rabbis".
+In 2011, Buchdahl was named by Newsweek and The Daily Beast as one of America's "Most Influential Rabbis", and in 2012 by The Daily Beast as one of America's "Top 50 Rabbis".
 Buchdahl was recognized as one of the top five in The Forward's 2014 "Forward Fifty", a list of American Jews who had the most impact on the national scene in the previous year.
-The art exhibit “Holy Sparks”, which opened in February 2022 at the Heller Museum and the Skirball Museum, featured 24 Jewish women artists, who had each created an artwork about a female rabbi who was a first in some way.
-Laurie Gross created the artwork about Buchdahl.
+The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Laurie Gross created the artwork about Buchdahl that was in that exhibit.

+Views

+A sermon given by Buchdahl about the Gaza war received over 120,000 views.

+After significant pushback from various communities, she criticized Zohran Mamdani for what she calls "false claims of genocide" regarding Israel's actions and asserted anti-Zionist rhetoric constitutes antisemitism.